agile-learning-institute/mentorHub/specifications/EMPATHY.md

 ### Apollo Does

-- theme
+- Theme
   - Studies
-  - studies and learns
+  - Studies and learns
-  - achieves
+  - Achieves
-  - builds projects
+  - Builds projects
-  - takes notes
+  - Takes notes
   - Either works or job hunts
-  - tried to solve it first before asking
+  - Tried to solve it first before asking
   - Works hard
-  - goes to work
+  - Goes to work
-  - Works hard
-  - learns new communication skills
+  - Learns new communication skills
-  - uses a computer, spectrum of skills
+  - Uses a computer, spectrum of skills
-  - picks up on how to lead
+  - Picks up on how to lead
-  - preexisting views or bias
+  - Preexisting views or bias
-  - interacts with mentor, either poorly or exceptionally
+  - Interacts with mentor, either poorly or exceptionally
-  - has peer group with other mentees
+  - Has peer group with other mentees
   - Celebrates small wins

-- flakes
+- Flakes
-  - no-call, no-show
+  - No-call, no-show
-  - burnout
+  - Burnout

 - Key Traits
-  - Self motivated
+  - Self-motivated
-  - reflects
+  - Reflects
   - Applies himself
   - Struggles

 - Outside Dependencies
   - Juggles many responsibilities
   - Enjoys live music
-  - cooks dinner while on a meeting
+  - Cooks dinner while on a meeting
-  - changes meeting time for teacher conference
+  - Changes meeting time for teacher conference

 ### Apollo Says